Positivity among P-partition generating functions: Classes with conditions that are both necessary and sufficient

 Consider the possible cases for the types of $p_i$ and $q_i$.
 If $\I(P)_i = \I(Q)_i$, there is nothing to check.
-The are just three cases when $\I(P)_i \subset \I(Q)_i$ \begin{enumerate} \item If $q_i$ is of Type IV then $P^{(i)}$ is obtained from $P$ by deletion of an edge, so $P \leqF P^{(i)}$. \item Suppose $p_i$ and $q_i$ are both of Type I. Hence $q_i$ is connected to a larger element $s$ of the spine than $p_i$.
-Thus $P^{(i)}$ is obtained from $P$ by generalized-redundancy-before-deletion; note that adding the edge from $p_i$ to $s$ in this generalized redundancy operation does not create a bad cycle because both edges from $p_i$ to the spine will be weak.
-By Theorem~\ref{thm:rbd2}, we get linear extension containment of $P$ in $P^{(i)}$ and so $P \leqF P^{(i)}$. \item The case when $p_i$ and $q_i$ are both of Type II is similar to (b). \end{enumerate} The above argument still holds even if the change in the connection of $p_i$ to the spine is applied after changes in the connections of other non-spine elements to the spine.
+There are just three cases when $\I(P)_i \subset \I(Q)_i$. \begin{enumerate} \item If $q_i$ is of Type I then $P^{(i)}$ is obtained from $P$ by deletion of an edge, so $P \leqF P^{(i)}$. \item Suppose $p_i$ and $q_i$ are both of Type D. Hence $q_i$ is connected to a larger element of the spine than $p_i$.
+Thus $P^{(i)}$ is obtained from $P$ by generalized-redundancy-before-deletion.
+By Theorem~\ref{thm:rbd2}, we get linear extension containment of $P$ in $P^{(i)}$ and so $P \leqF P^{(i)}$. \item The case when $p_i$ and $q_i$ are both of Type U is similar to (b). \end{enumerate} The above argument still holds even if the change in the connection of $p_i$ to the spine is applied after changes in the connections of other feet to the spine.
 Therefore making the changes from $I(P)_i$ to $I(Q)_i$ for all $i$ results in an increase in $F$-positivity order.